priverop/JUSToolkit/docs/dev/Text-Specification.md

 So the size of the file is 4 + (164 \* number_of_entries).

+Each entry has the text (description), then a lot of 00s and at the end an unknown number of bytes (unknown region).

 ### JGalaxyComplex

 This is also simple but there is a twist that you are not expecting: the blocks